The Electricity at Work Regulations 1989 apply standards of

 each appliance.
 You may find it helpful if small sticker noting the

-date of inspection is attached to each piece of equipment.
+date of inspection is attached to each piece of equipment or a

 The use of multi way adapters is not recommended.
 There should